Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 - Explore the expansion of priority medicines to vaccines and biologicals

-- Organize an in-person workshop with key stakeholders for in-depth discussions on how to strengthen pharmacovigilance in the region
+- Engage with policy-makers on how to strengthen pharmacovigilance in the region